I want to know about

 - statistical information, relating to your use of the Brightside Services, including course progression, messages sent or received, and number of visits to the Brightside Services,

-but it will also include a wide range of information posted or uploaded to the platform during your and your mentor's or mentee's use of the Brightside Services.
+but if you are a mentee or mentor it will also include a wide range of information posted or uploaded to our mentoring platform during your and your mentor's or mentee's use of the Brightside Services.
 If you are a mentee, this may on occasion include some limited personal information in the categories identified as particularly sensitive by data protection law, if included in the communications that you and your mentor upload or post to the platform – for example, information as to physical or mental health, religious or similar beliefs, political opinions, racial or ethnic origin or criminal convictions.
+Uploading or posting information in these categories is entirely voluntary.
 We do not use this information except in the provision of the Brightside Services to you.

 We may also collect certain types of information automatically, including: